-Larry holds a Master’s degree in Human Services and is currently working towards his LCAS licensure.
+Larry holds a Master’s degree in Human Services.
 Larry is also a Certified Substance Abuse Counselor, a certified Drug and Alcohol Counselor, and a Certified ARISE Interventionist.
 Larry comes to Red Oak with a long wilderness therapy background.
 He has completed over 200 expeditions in the Pisgah National Forest.
 As Program Director at Red Oak Recovery, Larry works with the direct care staff to provide exceptional care and exciting programs for our clients.

 Larry resides in Danville, Virginia, on a farm, where he grew up, with his wife and youngest son.
 And he is frequently found outdoors camping, climbing, canoeing or paddle boarding with his four children and four grandchildren.